len/Cuis-Smalltalk-DWM/README.md

 # Cuis-Smalltalk-DWM
-Tiling dynamic window management in Cuis, very much in the spirit of http://dwm.suckless.org
+Tiling dynamic window management in Cuis Smalltalk, very much in the spirit of http://dwm.suckless.org

-Still very experimental, will change in the future as I go along using it.

 ## Screenshots